fabiomarini/dirkeeper/README.md

   dirkeeper cleanold [flags]

 Flags:
-  -d, --directory strings   Directory to cleanup
+  -d, --directory strings   List of directories to cleanup
       --dry-run             Only check for old files without deleting -h, --help                help for cleanold
       --max-age int         Maximum age of the file in days